MicrosoftDocs/fabric-docs/docs/real-time-intelligence/overview.md

 ### Visualize data insights

-These data insights can be visualized in KQL Querysets, Real-Time dashboards and Power BI reports, with seconds from data ingestion to insights.
+These data insights can be visualized in KQL querysets, Real-Time dashboards and Power BI reports, with seconds from data ingestion to insights.
 Visualization options range from no-code to fully specialized experiences, giving value to both the novice and expert insights